Unlimited Devotion Is Reanimating the Grateful Dead at Wynwood Yard

 The group will celebrate Jerry Garcia — Dead guitarist, renowned legend, and one of the most celebrated Latin American musicians — at the Wynwood Yard August 1, what would have been Garcia's 75th birthday.
 “Those who love to dance will find just the right songs to get their asses shaking out there in the audience,” Zilinsky says.
 “Those that like improvisational music and jazz and funk overtones will hear that familiarity in their music, and the Dead always had a large bluegrass fan following.
 Jerry was always fond of bluegrass and [was] a very accomplished banjo player prior to picking up the electric guitar.”

-Zilinsky has seen interest in Unlimited Devotion grow with the launch of pop star John Mayer’s cover band, Dead and Company.
+Zilinsky has seen interest in Unlimited Devotion grow with the launch of pop star John Mayer’s band, Dead and Company, in which he plays with three original members of the Grateful Dead.
 But DeGregory muses there's another reason their audiences have fans from 8 to 80 years old.
 “Music fans — people, in general, I think — crave a sense of community and belonging.
 Shared experience is a powerful bond, and I think concertgoers are struck by the emotional uplift of a Dead show.
 A similar dynamic exists in segments of the EDM scene, which my 20-year-old son has pointed out.
 He grew up regularly attending concerts and music festivals with our family.”

 Most important for UD, though, is that the Dead is simply fun to play.
 Zias points out, “I love the fact that the Dead's music is open to lots of interpretive possibilities.
 I studied jazz at Berklee College of Music, so I have an improvisor’s heart, but my head is still greatly affected by my psychedelic experiences, many of which included some of the greatest shows in the GD's history.